Yait Siu (YAIT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Yait Siu Historical Price

-According to the latest data gathered on Yait Siu live price page, the current price of Yait Siu is 0.00080663USD.
-The circulating supply of Yait Siu(YAIT) is 1000.00M YAIT , giving it a market capitalization of $802.40K.
+According to the latest data gathered on Yait Siu live price page, the current price of Yait Siu is 0USD.
+The circulating supply of Yait Siu(YAIT) is 1000.00M YAIT , giving it a market capitalization of $800.73K.

 - 7 Days0.00%$ --$ 0.000973$ 0.000736